by Svetlana Sicular | June 3, 2014 | Comments Off on The Era of Data

 Follow Svetlana on Twitter @Sve_Sic

-Category: big-data big-data-market data-paprazzi hadoop open-data the-era-of-data
+Category: big-data-market data-and-analytics-strategies data-paprazzi hadoop open-data the-era-of-data

 Tags: big-data cloudera data-paprazzi gartner-predicts hadoop information-everywhere market-analysis silicon-valley the-era-of-data